msafari0/Identikeep/README.md

 - **Library name:** libMPIBench

 The MPIBench plugin is actually a very tiny and non-intrusive benchmark, which provides some info about the quality of MPI communications.
 In order to keep the execution time low, only communications to and from the master node are considered.
-For this reason, **only the master node will provide the information**, even if the plugin is executed by each MPI process:
+For this reason, even if the plugin is executed by each MPI process, only the node masters will provide information.
 The following fields are created in the output file:

-- **mpibenchPingPong:**             Ping pong time between the master node and the other computing nodes.
-Standard deviation (in percentage) is provided too.
+- **mpibenchBandwidthBcast**        MPI Broadcast bandwidth, achieved when bradcasting from the master node.
+Value is written only by the global master.
-- **mpibenchBandwidthPingPong:**    Ping pong bandwidth between the master node and the other computing nodes.
-Standard deviation (in percentage) is provided too.
+- **mpibenchPingPong:**             Ping pong with the global master node.
+Value is written only by the masters of each node, except the global master.
-- **mpibenchBandwidthBcast**        MPI Broadcast bandwidth, achieved when bradcasting from the master node
+- **mpibenchBandwidthPingPong:**    Ping pong bandwidth with the global master node.
+Value is written only by the masters of each node, except the global master.

 ## Advanced use